 On March 24, 1921, ground was broken for a new Masonic headquarters.
 The building designed by Harry G. Thomas of Englewood, Colo., and the cornerstone was laid on April 23, 1921, by the Grand Lodge of Colorado.
 Various items were placed inside the cornerstone, including a list of Masonic members and a copy of the Littleton Independent newspaper.
 The first Masonic meeting in the new building took place on Aug.
 20, 1921, and the Temple was officially dedicated on Nov.
 19 the same year.

 The City of Littleton designated the Masonic Lodge as a Historic Landmark in 2011.
-It was added to the Littleton Main Street Historic District in 2011 as a contributing building.
+It was incorporated into the Littleton Downtown Historic District as a contributing building on October 26, 2022.

 Learn more about the Masonic Lodge here: Masonic Lodge, littletongov.org.